All Guides

 Complete Any Required Steps

-Some colleges require orientation, placement testing, or meeting with an advisor.
-Complete these before classes start.
+Some colleges have orientation, placement testing, or an advisor meeting.
+Get those done before classes start.

 4